inca-viewer/inca/README.md

 Edit settings or source code in notepad, then run compile.exe<br>
 Compiles in less than 1 second<br>
 Browser will default to pictures folder, bookmark this tab<br>
-To 'uninstall', just exit from taskbar & delete inca folder<br>
+To close use taskbar or ctrl + Esc.
+To 'uninstall', delete inca folder<br>

 Middle click